 The coronation of the new Sovereign follows some months after his or her accession, following a period of mourning and as a result of the enormous amount of preparation required to organise the ceremony.

-ever remember this day as the proudest of my life
+I shall ever remember this day as the proudest of my life

 Queen Victoria on her coronation, 28 June 1838

-The Sovereign is then 'anointed, blessed and consecrated' by the Archbishop, whilst the Sovereign is seated in King Edward's chair (made in 1300, and used by every Sovereign since 1626).
+Following the oath the Sovereign is then 'anointed, blessed and consecrated' by the Archbishop, whilst the Sovereign is seated in King Edward's chair (made in 1300, and used by every Sovereign since 1626).

 After receiving the orb and sceptres, the Archbishop places St Edward's Crown on the Sovereign's head.
-After homage is paid by the Archbishop of Canterbury and senior peers, Holy Communion is celebrated.

 The Queen's Coronation took place on 2 June 1953 following her accession on 6 February 1952.
-In 2013 The Queen celebrated the sixtieth anniversary of her Coronation, marking the occassion with a festival in the garden of Buckingham Palace, hosted by the Royal Warrant Holders Association.
+In 2013 The Queen celebrated the sixtieth anniversary of her Coronation, marking the occasion with a festival in the garden of Buckingham Palace, hosted by the Royal Warrant Holders Association.

 The Queen's Coronation Oath